 The Coca-Cola System in Japan is committed to reducing greenhouse gas (GHG) emissions across our supply chains following in alignment with the Paris Agreement and scientific evidence.
 Our ultimate goal is to achieve net zero GHG emissions by 2050.
-To help get there, we have set medium-term CSV Goals, which aim to reduce GHG emissions across the entire Japan value chain by 50% in Scope 1 and 2, and by 30% in Scope 3 by 2030 (compared to 2015 levels).
-To achieve these targets, we are taking a range of actions.
+To help get there, we have set medium-term CSV Goals, which aim to reduce GHG emissions

 Specifically, in July 2022, we launched the Akashi Mega DC, an automated distribution center with one of the largest storage and shipment capacities in the Coca-Cola System in Japan.
 Our goal is to create a highly efficient distribution network by gradually consolidating warehouse operations, such as sorting, picking and inventory storage, traditionally conducted at each sales center.
 This will help us to deliver products to business partners and vending machines while by reducing long-distance transportation and GHG emissions.
 We are also working to reduce plastic waste by replacing plastic with paper straws and cup lids.
-We have implemented recycling programs, such as CAN to CAN, horizontal recycling of collected aluminum cans from recycle boxes placed next to our vending machines to use as materials of side part of cans, pallet-to-pallet1, and shell-to-shell2 programs.
+We have implemented recycling programs, such as CAN to CAN, horizontal recycling of collected aluminum cans from recycle boxes placed next to our vending machines to use as materials of side part of cans, pallet-to-pallet\1, and shell-to-shell programs.
 These programs actively collect used aluminum cans and distribution materials for recycling.
 Together they help reduce GHG emissions by promoting the recycling of materials.